 Welcome to our newly designed website!
 If you haven't heard of us already, we are an organization focused on the conservation efforts of exotic and endangered species, both in captivity and in the wild.

 With estimates at over a dozen species going extinct every day, we all must do our part in efforts to save what we can.
 This takes a commitment from all of us, including you.
 It is our world, and our chance to make a difference.

 The true definition of conservation is to protect the species as whole, but it is also to protect them from exploitation, whether that is from illegal trafficking, poaching, or neglect.
 This is where our role in captive species comes in.
 We are not anti-captivity, but there are far too many exploited species falling to the hands of captivity.

 One World Conservation (OWC) is a 501(c)(3) tax-exempt nonprofit organization that was founded by CEO, Karrie Kern, and cofounded by Vice President, Kenneth Lekatoo, in August 2010.
-Our main headquarters are located in Austin, Texas, and Nairobi, Kenya, although we have outreach across the globe.
+Our main headquarters are located in San Antonio, Texas, and Nairobi, Kenya, although we have outreach across the globe.
 The dream of OWC came into being while the founder was still under the NGO, Zimbabwe Conservation Task Force (ZCTF), and the tutelage of Johnny Rodrigues, founder/chairman of ZCTF.